leicht-io/ImageGallery/README.md

 }
 ```
 ##### Supported languages:
 - All using a LanguageHelper.
 Defaults to english.
+See the example.

 #### Screenshots:
 <img src="https://raw.githubusercontent.com/ChristianLJ/ImageGallery/master/documentation/s1.png" width="290">